The Satanic Verses: Plot

 The Satanic Verses consists of a frame narrative, using elements of magical realism, interlaced with a series of sub-plots that are narrated as dream visions experienced by one of the protagonists.
-The frame narrative, like many other stories by Rushdie, involves Indian expatriates in contemporary England.
+The frame narrative involves Indian expatriates in contemporary England.
 The two protagonists, Gibreel Farishta and Saladin Chamcha, are both actors of Indian Muslim background.
 Farishta is a Bollywood superstar who specialises in playing Hindu deities (the character is partly based on Indian film stars Amitabh Bachchan and N. T. Rama Rao).
-Chamcha is an emigrant who has broken with his Indian identity and works as a voiceover artist in England.
+Chamcha, an Anglophile emigrant who has cut himself off from his Indian heritage, works as a voiceover artist in England.

-At the beginning of the novel, both are trapped in a hijacked plane, flying from India to Britain.
-The plane explodes over the English Channel, but the two are magically saved.
-In a miraculous transformation, Farishta takes on the personality of the archangel Gabriel and Chamcha that of a devil.
-Chamcha is arrested and passes through an ordeal of police abuse as a suspected illegal immigrant.
+At the beginning of the novel, both are trapped in a plane hijacked by Sikh separatists, flying from India to Britain.
+The separatists land the plane and take many of the passengers hostage for months, but after negotiations fail, the separatists force the plane to take off and detonate it over the English Channel.
+While everyone else aboard the plane perishes, Farishta and Chamcha are magically saved.
+In a miraculous transformation, Farishta takes on the personality of the archangel Gabriel (referred to as Gibreel) and Chamcha that of a devil.
+Farishta develops a halo that occasionally manifests, while Chamcha grows horns and goatlike legs.
+After both men take refuge with an elderly English Argentine woman, Chamcha is arrested and is subjected to police abuse as a suspected illegal immigrant.

 Both characters struggle to piece their lives back together.
-Farishta seeks and finds his lost love, the English mountaineer Allie Cone, but their relationship is overshadowed by his mental illness.
-Chamcha, having miraculously regained his human shape, wants to take revenge on Farishta for having forsaken him after their common fall from the hijacked plane.
-He does so by fostering Farishta's pathological jealousy and thus destroying his relationship with Allie.
-In another moment of crisis, Farishta realises what Chamcha has done, but forgives him and even saves his life.
+Farishta seeks and finds his lost love, the English mountaineer Alleluia "Allie" Cone.
+However, their relationship is overshadowed by his growing sense that he is the Angel Gibreel and other symptoms of schizophrenia.
+After attempting unsuccessfully to evangelise in London, Farishta steps into the street and is hit by the car of movie producer S.S.
+Sisodia.
+Sisodia takes Farishta to get treated for schizophrenia with Allie and proposes a plan to revitalise Farishta's movie career.
+Meanwhile, Chamcha is fired from voice acting and becomes distressed by his increasingly goatlike appearance and behaviour, as well as by the revelation that his estranged wife Pamela and friend Jamshed "Jumpy" Joshi have begun a relationship under the impression that Chamcha perished in the explosion.
+Jumpy convinces the Shaandaars, a family operating a hostel, to let Chamcha stay with them.
+Chamcha's devil-like appearance intensifies until he recognizes his anger at Farishta for not defending him from arrest and abandoning him after the plane crash, after which he is transformed back into his human shape.